firejoust/mineflayer-GUI/README.md

 // Retrieves the final window from the given path.
 Returns an instance of a PrismarineWindow or null if nothing was found / window timed out. async bot.gui.getWindow(options, ...path)

+// Retrieves the first matching item in the path.
+Returns a PrismarineItem or null if no matches were found. async bot.gui.getItem(options, ...path)

-// Retrieves an array of PrismarineItem(s) matching the final item in the path.
-Returns a PrismarineItem array or null if the window timed out. async bot.gui.getItems(options, ...path)
+// Retrieves all matching items in the path.
+Returns a PrismarineItem array or null if no matches were found. async bot.gui.getItems(options, ...path)

-// Clicks the final item in the path.
-Returns a PrismarineItem of the item that was clicked, or null if nothing was found / window timed out. async bot.gui.clickItem(options, ...path)
+// Retrieves and clicks the first matching item in the path.
+Returns a PrismarineItem or null if no matches were found. async bot.gui.clickItem(options, ...path)

 /*
-**  Configuration Options
+**  "options" object
 */

 options = {
     window: PrismarineWindow, // (Default: player's inventory) The window to start navigation from.
-    comparisons: void[], // (Default: Item type only) An array of functions that will be used to match path items to window items (See below: "Predefined Comparisons")
     timeout: number, // (Default: 5000 milliseconds) How long in milliseconds to wait for a new window to open after clicking its item.
     hotbar: boolean, // (Default: false) If the first window should be initiated from a hotbar item.
 (For example: Game Menu Compass)
-    color: boolean, // (Default: false) Whether or not to account for color formatting whilst comparing item display/lore(s).
+    color: boolean, // (Default: false) Whether or not to account for formatting codes (ie: item colour)
     include: boolean, // (Default: false) Whether or not path item properties should match window items if they are "included" in its own properties. (string.includes)
     rightclick: boolean, // (clickItem ONLY) (Default: false) If an item should be right clicked in a GUI window
     shift: boolean, // (clickItem ONLY) (Default: false) If an item should be shift clicked in a GUI window }

 /*
-**  Predefined Comparisons
+**  "...path" item
-**  Note: comparison functions take four parameters being the path item, the window item, colour (see above "options.color") & include (see above "options.include")
 */

-const gui = require("mineflayer-gui");

-// Specify in "comparisons" if item display should be accounted for whilst comparing items. gui.comparison.display

-// Specify in "comparisons" if item lore should be accounted for whilst comparing items. gui.comparison.lore

-// (Included by default) Specify in "comparisons" if item types should be accounted for whilst comparing items. gui.comparison.type
+match = "item_type" // the matching item type, as a String

+// OR:

+match = {
+    type: String, // (Optional) the matching item type, as a String
+    display: ChatMessage, // (Optional) the item display name, as a ChatMessage
+    lore: ChatMessage[] // (Optional) the item lore, as a ChatMessage array }
 ```